news

 The autopsies

-The inquest heard three autopsies had found a significant amount of sand in Ms Warren's lungs, as well as in her mouth and trachea, describing both as "chock-o-block" with it.
+The inquest heard three autopsies had found a significant amount of sand in Ms Warren's lungs, mouth and trachea, describing them as "chock-o-block" with it.

 The first autopsy took place in Mozambique and found Elly's medical cause of death was asphyxiation, introduction of sand into her throat and lungs, and direct suffocation, concluding the legal cause of death to be homicide.